braunmagrin/braunmagrin.github.io/content/2016-07-11_paulo-freire-responsibility-and-data-science.md

 ## What is this blog about?

-Here you can expect to see posts about a lot of topics.
+Here you can expect to see posts about a lot of topics, but the ideia is to keep the main focus on Data Science.
 When I was still thinking if I would create this blog I listed the topics I like, and therefore, that I would like to study and share with you.
-I've created a mind map that you can see below.
+I've created a mind map[^3] that you can see below.
 I guess it'll take a while, but someday I'll talk about them all.

 ![Subjects mind map]({filename}/images/mindmap_transparent.png)